mertgerdan/mertgerdan.github.io/README.md

 \
 If you got some more time, check out my [P2 video](https://youtu.be/F070ei-e1-o), an AR Pokemon Go-like Ann Arbor Exploration App!
 \
+Saving the best for last, here's the [website](stickshiftsim.spar.sh) for P3, a Stick Shift Driving Simulator in VR!
+\
 **A little about me:**

 Hi!
 I'm Mert, I'm currently a senior at UM and I'm originally from Istanbul, Turkey.